British Australian Oil Company: Origins

 The precursor of the company was the Australian Shale Syndicate Limited, which had been registered in 1895 and had purchased the remaining period of some 20-year oil shale leases, for £25,000.
 Until 1904, it had leased its oil shale properties, at Airly, to Australian Kerosene Oil & Mineral Company, for a royalty payment of seven shillings per ton of the shale mined.
 In 1905, it took over oil shale leases at Mount Temi near Murrurundi and from around 1906 it was verifying and planning to exploit that resource.

 The presence there of oil shale had been known, since at latest around 1872.
 The seams of shale at Mount Temi were between four and six feet in total thickness, consisting of a lower seam of 'export quality' shale, around 22 inches thick and essaying 110 to 130 imperial gallons of crude oil per long ton, and an upper seam of lower-quality oil shale that was nonetheless viewed as suited to shale oil production, if worked in conjunction with the richer 'export quality' shale.
-By September 1908, the Australian Shale Syndicate had driven a main haulage tunnel over 400 m into the shale seam.
 By December 1906, it was seeking permission for the construction of a branch railway that would run along Elizabeth Street, Murrurundi, and was considering the means to bring the shale from Mount Temi over Page Mountain.
-In 1907, it was seeking to set up a company to raise capital.
+In May 1907, it was seeking to set up a company to raise capital.

+By mid 1907 development of the mine was well underway, with 13 men working there.
+Fifty acres of land had been set aside for a settlement near the mine, and there were already four bark huts and a tent there for accommodating the miners.
+By September 1908, a main haulage tunnel extended 400m into the seam.

-In March 1910, the Australian Shale Syndicate sold its oil shale properties to a newly-floated British company, the Australian Oil Company, for £130,000.
+In March 1910, the Australian Shale Syndicate sold its oil shale properties to a newly floated British company, the Australian Oil Company, for £130,000.
 The new company had a nominal capital of £300,000, of which £170,000 was available as working capital.
 The Australian Oil Company—after finding that a company of that name already existed in Australia—changed its name, around mid-1910, to the British Australian Oil Company.